You are listening to the Sean Hannity Radio Show Podcast.

 They ignore a leak a day.

-They want to go after uh General Flynn who served as country, and the only reason that he may have any legal jeopardy is because of you know what seems to be illegal unmasking and leaking of intelligence.
+And the only reason that he may have any legal jeopardy is because of what seems to be illegal unmasking and leaking of intelligence.

-That's a violation of the espionage act.
+That's a violation of the Espionage Act.

 Why?